F i o n n . H a n

 Immersive Theatre

-The Hidden Symphony: The Intimacy and Playful Politics in Mixed Reality
+The Hidden Symphony of Intimacy and Playful Politics in Mixed Reality

 Research brief